Phoenix STS Logo

 Resident safety and realistic practice

 The drill record should capture the scenario, the staff on duty, the compartment involved, equipment used, communication problems, timing observations, learning points and actions.
-This evidence supports the fire safety programme expected by HIQA?s Fire Safety Handbook and the fire precautions duties under Regulation 28.
+This evidence supports the fire safety programme expected by HIQA's Fire Safety Handbook and the fire precautions duties under Regulation 28.
 The strongest drill records show what improved afterwards, not just that a drill took place.

 What should be checked after the drill